-The authors would like to thank colleagues from UWB Laboratory in College of Information Science and Engineering, Ocean University of China, for help with obtaining the measurement data.
-This work was supported by Nature Science Foundation of China under Grant No. 60902005, Qingdao International Science and Technology Cooperation Projects of Qingdao under Grant No. 12-1-4-137-hz, Nature Science Foundation of China under Grant No. 61301139, Nature Science Foundation of Shandong Province No. ZR2014FL014, Science and Technology Project in Colleges and Universities of Shandong Province No.J14LN53, Project of Basic Research Application of Qingdao City No. 14-2-4-37-jch and Project of Basic Research Application of Qingdao City No. 14-2-4-83-jch.
+The authors would like to thank colleagues from the UWB Laboratory in the College of Information Science and Engineering, Ocean University of China, for help with obtaining the measurement data.
+This work was supported by the Nature Science Foundation of China under Grant No. 60902005, the Qingdao International Science and Technology Cooperation Projects of Qingdao under Grant No. 12-1-4-137-hz, the Nature Science Foundation of China under Grant No. 61301139, the Nature Science Foundation of Shandong Province under Grant No. ZR2014FL014, the Science and Technology Project in Colleges and Universities of Shandong Province under Grant No. J14LN53, the Project of Basic Research Application of Qingdao City under Grant No. 14-2-4-37-jch, and the Project of Basic Research Application of Qingdao City under Grant No. 14-2-4-83-jch.